pedrohenriiz/Long-Live-to-The-King/README.md

 All images used in this project can be found at: https://unsplash.com/

 ### Access the project
-Click on the link below to access the project. https://pedrohenriiz.github.io/Long-Live-to-The-King/
+Click on the link to access the project. https://pedrohenriiz.github.io/Long-Live-to-The-King/

 ### To run this project